-'I want to design merchandise for bands.
-Taking Graphic communication helps me get closer to my goal.'
-'I love sportswear logos and the packaging that comes with new trainers.
-I would like to do this as a job.'
+'I want to design posters and merchandise for bands.
+Taking Graphics will help me get closer to my goal.'
+'I like drawing and want to learn how to use Photoshop and illustrator to design logos'

-- Lettering, illustration, packaging, logos, magazine design, posters. - Hand drawn working methods as well as digital working methods. - Learning about artists, designers and illustrators. - Understanding the visual messages all around us in everyday life.
+- Branding, advertising, illustration, packaging, logos, magazines, posters. - Drawing, including digital work. - Learning about artists, designers and illustrators. - Understanding the visual messages in everyday life.